 THE Miracle FIeld Speaks To Everyone

 In 2002, a now Miracle League All Star’s family organized a league of their own on a dirt field in Wilmington, North Carolina.
 This is where many of our Miracle League All Stars first began their dream of playing baseball.
-Dr. Dan Johnson, Founder and Chair Emeritus, was in Myrtle Beach, South Carolina and saw the Grand Strand Miracle League in action.
-He returned to Wilmington with a vision of a Miracle Field that engaged children and adults who had always watched from the sideline in a community of sports, recreation, and fitness!
+Around the same time, Dr. Dan Johnson, Founder and Chair Emeritus, was in Myrtle Beach, South Carolina and saw the Grand Strand Miracle League in action while watching his son play baseball.
+He returned to Wilmington with a vision of a Miracle Field for Wilmington - A place that engaged children and adults who had always watched from the sideline in a community of sports, recreation, and fitness!

 In 2008, ACCESS of Wilmington was incorporated as a nonprofit organization and the Wilmington Believes in Miracles campaign began to raise over 2-million-dollars to fund The Miracle Field and Kiwanis Playground at Olsen Park, a fully accessible 33,000 square foot rubberized field and playground.
 The Miracle Field of Wilmington is the largest Miracle Field in the country and our Kiwanis Miracle Playground has become a benchmark for accessible playgrounds across the country!